Self-Attention Decomposition For Training Free Diffusion Editing: Conclusion

 \section{Conclusion}

 In this paper, we introduce a training-free method for identifying editing directions in diffusion models via eigenanalysis of the self-attention weights in pretrained diffusion models.
 Our theoretical derivation in Sec.~\ref{sec:proposed_method} demonstrates that the principal eigenvectors of the combined query-key-value weight matrices correspond to semantically meaningful editing directions, providing a closed-form solution to the image editing problem in diffusions.
-Experiments across diverse datasets show that these eigenvectors enable accurate and disentangled edits without any sampling or auxiliary trainings.
 Future work includes extending this weight-space analysis to multi-modal diffusion models, where cross-attention layers may reveal joint editing directions.
+Extending our eigen-analysis to the cross-attention layers of recent DiTs for joint text–visual control is a direction for future work, particularly to study robustness in higher-dimensional latent spaces.